BenGerber05/CompSci214-Project/README.md

 Player class: removed the movement class: Instead ran the handle key and updatePosition straight from the main game loop ~ Rourke

-12/04/2025: projectile class created. player updated to have a new method: wants_to_fire which fires a projectille. handle_key method updated to have a shooting processor for the SPACE key. updated game loop in progress. ~ Ben
+12/04/2025: projectile class created. player updated to have a new method: wants_to_fire which fires a projectille. handle_key method updated to have a shooting processor for the SPACE key. enemy class updated for removal of baddies when health = 0 updated game loop to v2.1, adding a collision clause (sorry rourke, i was on a roll :) ) ~ Ben